jmarrec/OpenStudio-2.0-Python3/Building_OS2.0_on_Mac.md

 ## Procedure

-1. Clone the git repository and checkout the develop branch. `cd`to the location where you want to put the OpenStudio folder
+1.Clone the git repository and checkout the develop branch. `cd`to the location where you want to put the OpenStudio folder

     git clone https://github.com/NREL/OpenStudio.git

-2. Enter the newly created `OpenStudio` folder
+2.Enter the newly created `OpenStudio` folder

     cd OpenStudio

-3. Checkout the develop branch
+3.Checkout the develop branch

    git checkout develop

-4. Create a directory called `build` and enter it
+4.Create a directory called `build` and enter it

     mkdir build && cd build/

-5. Call ccmake to build the `./openstudiocore` source directory and NOT the root source
+5.Call ccmake to build the `./openstudiocore` source directory and NOT the root source

     ccmake ../openstudiocore

-6. Configure (press `[c]`)
+6.Configure (press `[c]`)

 This will download a lot of dependencies, and will finally likely throw out an error about missing OpenSSL: on Mac OS X 10.11 and above the development headers are no longer included.